Kathy Boudin: Weather Underground

-In 1969, Boudin became a founding member of the Weatherman faction of Students for a Democratic Society; in 1970, this faction became known as the Weather Underground Organization (WUO).
-In 1970, she and Cathy Wilkerson were the only survivors of the Greenwich Village townhouse explosion; a bomb that their comrades were constructing in anticipation of an attack on U.S. Army personnel that evening exploded prematurely, killing three militants and demolishing the building that they were using as a hideout and bomb factory.
+A radical leftist, Boudin became a founding member of the Weatherman faction of Students for a Democratic Society in 1969.
+In 1970, this faction became known as the Weather Underground Organization (WUO).
+Also in 1970, Boudin and Cathy Wilkerson were the only survivors of the Greenwich Village townhouse explosion; a bomb that their comrades were constructing in anticipation of an attack on U.S. Army personnel that evening exploded prematurely, killing three militants and demolishing the building that they were using as a hideout and bomb factory.
 Boudin emerged from the wreckage naked and then disappeared.
-The WUO soon after renounced actions that sought to inflict human casualties.
-Boudin remained a fugitive for more than a decade, engaging in multiple bombings (none of which resulted in injuries) and other actions.

 In 1981, Boudin and several former members of the Weather Underground, along with current members of the May 19th Communist Organization and the Black Liberation Army, robbed a Brink's armored car at the Nanuet Mall in Nanuet, New York.
 Boudin was in the front seat of a U-Haul truck used as a switchcar getaway vehicle and also acted as a decoy.
 Responding police testified that when they spotted and pulled her over, Boudin feigned innocence and encouraged the two responding officers put their guns down, whereupon her accomplices leaped from the back of the truck with automatic weapons and shot officers Edward O'Grady and Waverly Brown, killing them both.
-In addition to killing Grady and Brown, the robbers had already seriously wounded guard Joseph Trombino; killed his partner, Peter Paige; and injured two other police officers.
+In addition to killing O'Grady and Brown, the robbers had already seriously wounded guard Joseph Trombino, killed his partner Peter Paige, and injured two other police officers.